cleitonsouza01/trade/docs/api/trade.operation.md

 - a sale operation

-Both operations (self.purchase and self.sale) can be treated like any other operation when it comes to taxes and the prorate of commissions.
+Both operations (self.purchase and self.sale) can be treated like any other operation when it comes to taxes and prorate of commissions.